 Avoid Gift Cards

 Gift cards make excellent holiday gifts because they allow people to choose what they want, instead of opening something they have no interest in using.
-Yet, giving gift a gift card to a co-worker showed that you spent little or no time coming up with a gift to give during the holidays.
-The number one principle in gift giving etiquette for workers involves demonstrating that you spent the time and effort to come up with the right gift.
+Yet, giving a gift card to a co-worker showed that you spent little or no time coming up with a gift to give during the holidays.
+The number one principle in gift-giving etiquette for workers involves demonstrating that you spent the time and effort to come up with the right gift.

 Stay within the Financial Limits

 Most employers place a minimum and maximum limit on gift spending for the holiday season.
-Make sure you stay within the limits suggested by your company to ensure you follow gift giving etiquette for workers.
-Spending below the minimum limit shows you are cheap and going overboard with gift giving can infer you have more than a professional interest in one of your co-workers.
+Make sure you stay within the limits suggested by your company to ensure you follow gift-giving etiquette for workers.
+Spending below the minimum limit shows you are cheap and going overboard with gift-giving can infer you have more than a professional interest in one of your co-workers.

 The holiday season is awkward for several reasons, but it is especially awkward for workers who don’t celebrate the holidays.
-Gift giving etiquette for workers includes taking the time to ask the chosen co-worker whether he or she celebrates a particular holiday.
+Gift-giving etiquette for workers includes taking the time to ask the chosen co-worker whether he or she celebrates a particular holiday.
 Giving a gift to a co-worker who doesn’t celebrate one of the holidays makes both you and your co-worker uncomfortable.
 Moreover, don’t assume your co-worker enjoys your gift.
-Save yourself considerable embarrassment by asking the co-worker what he or she wants for the holidays.
+Save yourself the considerable embarrassment by asking the co-worker what he or she wants for the holidays.

 Re-gifting is for Losers

 Many people put off shopping for the holidays until the last minute, and who can blame them.
-Between shuffling around town and dealing with surly merchants, holiday shopping ranks only above the pulling of wisdom teeth in the worst thing to happen to you category.
-To make up for lost time, many workers re-gift during the holiday season, which clearly violates gift giving etiquette for workers.
+Between shuffling around town and dealing with surly merchants, holiday shopping ranks only above the pulling of wisdom teeth in the worst-thing-to-happen-to-you category.
+To make up for lost time, many workers re-gift during the holiday season, which clearly violates gift-giving etiquette for workers.
 Re-gifting is especially wrong if the giver has used the gift.